effekseer/docs_tool/source/en/ToolReference/killRules.md

 #### Scale And Position Applied

-If enabled (the default) sphere position will be rotated relative to effect's space origin and sphere's radius will be scaled with effect's scale.
+If enabled (the default) the sphere position will be rotated relative to the effect's space origin and the sphere's radius will be scaled with the effect's scale.
-If disabled the sphere position will remain at the constant position relative to effect's space origin and radius will be fixed.
+If disabled, the sphere position will remain at a constant position relative to the effect's space origin and radius will be fixed.